Home Collections Best Equity Mutual Funds in India: Meaning, Types and Top Schemes for 2025

 What are the Returns on the Best Equity Mutual Funds & How are they Calculated?

-Calculating returns on the best equity mutual funds involves a straightforward yet crucial process.
+Calculating returns on equity mutual funds involves a straightforward yet crucial process.
 Total returns comprise two components: capital appreciation and dividend income.
 The former represents the increase in the fund’s net asset value (NAV) over time, while the latter accounts for any dividends distributed to investors.

 To compute the overall return, divide the change in NAV by the initial NAV, then add any dividends received.
 Express this figure as a percentage to gauge the fund’s performance accurately.
 It’s essential to consider the timeframe for evaluation, as short-term fluctuations may not reflect the fund’s true potential.